WeblateOrg/weblate/docs/user/translating.rst

 ---------------------

 You can use automatic translation to bootstrap translation based on external sources.
-This tool is called :guilabel:`Automatic translation` accessible in the :guilabel:`Tools` menu:
+This tool is called :guilabel:`Automatic translation` accessible in the :guilabel:`Tools` menu, once you have selected a component and a language:

 .. image:: /images/automatic-translation.png